 Exterior cladding is not just about aesthetics.
 Here are some of the main benefits:

-1. Protection Against the Elements
+1. Protection Against The Elements

 2. Improved Insulation